Saint Joseph's University Department of Public Safety

 Only under the conditions clearly stipulated in the University guidelines is the possession or consumption of alcoholic beverages by students twenty-one years of age and older permitted.
 This conditioned permission should not be interpreted to mean that the University encourages the use of alcoholic beverages.
 Furthermore, the University considers intoxication, disorderliness or offensive behavior deriving from the use of alcoholic beverages, regardless of a person's age, to be unacceptable and subject to disciplinary action.

 Saint Joseph’s University prohibits the unlawful sale, manufacture, distribution, dispensation, possession or use of any drug by University employees or students in the workplace, on University property, or as part of any University sponsored activity.

-As a condition of employment, all employees will abide by the terms of this Policy and must notify the Assistant Vice President for Human Resources (or Provost in the case of faculty members), no later than five (5) calendar days after any conviction for a violation of a criminal drug statute occurring in the workplace.
+As a condition of employment, all employees will abide by the terms of this Policy and must notify the Vice President for Human Resources (or Provost in the case of faculty members), no later than five (5) calendar days after any conviction for a violation of a criminal drug statute occurring in the workplace.